At least 4 dead, including suspect, after New Mexico shooting: police

 FARMINGTON, N.M.
-(KRQE) – At least four people are dead, including the suspect, and multiple others are injured after a shooting in Farmington, New Mexico Monday, according to the Farmington Police Department.
+(KRQE) – At least four people are dead, including the suspect, and multiple others are injured after a shooting in northwestern New Mexico Monday, according to the Farmington Police Department.

-While details about the shooting are limited, authorities say the incident happened shortly after 11 a.m. near Brookside Park.
-All city schools were placed on a “preventative lockdown;” three nearby schools remained on emergency lockdown early Monday afternoon.
+The shootings occurred at around 11 a.m. in Farmington, a city of about 50,000 people that serves as a modern-day trading post to the adjacent Navajo Nation reservation and is a supply line and bedroom community to the region’s oil and natural gas industry.

-“There are multiple civilian victims,” Farmington police said in a Facebook post, adding that one suspect “was confronted and killed on scene.”
+“There are multiple civilian victims,” Farmington police said in a Facebook post, adding that the suspect “was confronted and killed on scene.”

-The two officers that were shot, a Farmington police officer and a New Mexico State Police officer, are currently at the San Juan Regional Medical Center being treated for their injuries.
-They are both in stable condition.

 “The suspect’s identity is unknown and there are no other known threats at this time,” the police message said, adding that city, San Juan County and state police were involved.

-Federal agents from Phoenix were headed to Farmington, the Bureau of Alcohol, Tobacco, Firearms and Explosives said via Twitter.
+Federal agents from Phoenix were headed to Farmington, the Bureau of Alcohol, Tobacco, Firearms and Explosives said via Twitter Monday.

 Video from the scene, captured by Nexstar’s KRQE, shows multiple agencies investigating the scene.
 A car can also be seen on a sidewalk but it’s unclear what caused it to leave the roadway.